postsharp/Metalama.Documentation/conceptual/Aspects/advising/implementing-interfaces.md

 ## Referencing interface members in other templates

 When you introduce an interface member to a type, your will often want to access it from templates.
-Unless the member is an explicit implementations, you have two options:
+Unless the member is an explicit implementation, you have two options:

 [comment]: # (TODO: better code examples)